 With the Clean Power Plan, which will require utilities to cut down carbon dioxide emissions…

 The Des Moines Wastewater Reclamation Facility (WRF) recently received an Environmental Excellence Award from the State of Iowa...

-Tremendous changes are occurring in the energy field–particularly in solar, or “green,” energy.
+Tremendous changes are occurring in the alternative energy field–particularly in solar, or “green,” energy.
 In the last few years, for example, photovoltaic installations have grown exponentially, paving the way for solar electricity.
 Additionally, energy costs have dropped, opening opportunities for new growth.
 Given these new opportunities, it's imperative for technical professionals and engineers to be knowledgeable about the latest advances.
 Learn the basics of photovoltaic energy and understand the important role of solar power engineering with an alternative energy course from UW-Madison.

 Major blackouts in the last decade indicate that the nation’s power system is not free from failure.
 Are you prepared for a power interruption in your facility or community?
 Don't be left in the dark when problems occur.
-Take a continuing education course from UW-Madison and make sure your energy systems are running securely and efficiently.
+Take an energy optimization continuing education course from UW-Madison and make sure your energy systems are running securely and efficiently.
 In these energy courses, you will learn how to conduct a successful energy audit, prepare for a power interruption, and understand the economics of the power market.

-Learn the skills you need to design effective transmission lines, apply wide area measurement, receive smart grid training, and ensure your compliance with the National Electric Code.
+Learn the skills you need to design effective power transmission lines, apply wide area measurement, receive smart grid training, and ensure your compliance with the National Electric Code.
 You can also learn how to avoid power interruptions and failures due to permitting issues, maintenance problems, and weather events.
 More education means more skills--take a course from UW-Madison and increase your confidence and value today.